discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 | <Skill name="Well of Senility"/>      | 300 damage on final pulse         | 400 damage on final pulse        |
 | <Skill name="Mantra of Distraction"/> | 150 damage per charge             | 195 damage per charge            |
 | <Condition name="Slow"/>              | 50 damage per second              | Not affected                     |

-### Alternative Weapons
-Pistol is your strongest off-hand weapon when it comes to single target CC.

-That being said, Focus can be played instead, if you need <Skill name="Into the Void"/> for 5 target add pulls & <Boon name="Swiftness"/>, or <Skill name="Phantasmal Warden"/> as projectile mitigation.

 </GridItem>
 </Grid>